(Translate this site)

 "Yes.
 But they are an inefficient means of mobility."

 "Well, that's what I use!
-I don't have a bubble, only legs.
+I don't have a bubble; only legs.
 And evidently I can walk better than you can!"

-"Of course you may walk better than I. It is your primary means of locomotion, and you have practiced it your entire life.
+"Of course you may walk better than I; it is your primary means of locomotion, and you have practiced it your entire life.
 For me on the other hand, walking is as alien a means of motion as wiggling flagella to move about would be to you."

 "Wiggling flagella?
 What are you talking about?"